simoneVU/Digit-Recognizer/README.md

 The data preprocessing step consists of two steps: loading and reading the encoded binary files and generating the Neural Network input.
 The binary files are read with the
 `gzip` python library and decoded based on the guide on the [MNIST website](http://yann.lecun.com/exdb/mnist/).
 Subsequently, the pixels data for each image are extracted as saved in a numpy array transposed to have each one image pixels data per column (as shown in the image below).
+Train data is then shuffled to avoid any sort of bias while learning.

 ![Digit_Recognizer_overview drawio](https://user-images.githubusercontent.com/60779914/158414671-697d35ff-4e3e-4fce-914f-610df7b7460d.png)